Eco-Flow/training/docs/commandline.md

 The terminal is where you give instructions to tell the computer what to do!

-In bioinformtatics, we use a UNIX terminal, which is an operating system (OS) with a core set of commands/programs available to run and operate on a computer.
+In bioinformatics, we use a UNIX terminal, which is an operating system (OS) with a core set of commands/programs available to run code and operate on a computer.
 The following commands in this tutorial are all UNIX commands and are the main way to interact with your computer.

 These are some additional terms you may hear: